tsurdilo/my-temporal-dockercompose/README.md

 see that the created "default" namespace has archival enabled by default (its disabled by default in the default server template).

 ### Client access
-NGINX role is exposed on 127.0.0.1:7233 (so all SDK samples should work w/o changes).
+HAProxy / NGINX role is exposed on 127.0.0.1:7233 (so all SDK samples should work w/o changes).
 It is load balancing the two Temporal frontend services defined in the docker compose.

+### HAProxy
+This sample uses HAProxy load balancing by default.
+It load balances our two frontend servies.
+Check out the HAProxy config file [here](/deployment/haproxy/haproxy.cfg) and make any necessary changes.
+Not this is just a demo so you might want to update the values where needed for your prod env.

 ### NGINX
-For this example we also have NGINX configured and set up.
+You can also have NGINX configured and use it for load balancing.
 It load balanced our two temporal frontends.
 Check out the NGINX config file [here](/deployment/nginx/nginx.conf) and make any necessary adjustments.
 This is just a demo remember and for production use you should make sure to update values where necessary.